Michael-BJ/Face-recognation-using-opencv/readme.md

 ````
 By changing to gray, the program will be easier to learn

-6. Trun the picture to gray color
+6. Turn the picture to gray color
 ````
 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)
 ````